 The news of an upcoming increase in mortgage rates could cause the housing market to take another drastic hit in the near future.
 More serious buyers are interested in buying now before interest rates rise, so they can lock in their low rates while they still can.
+There are so many expenses to cover when you buy a home, for example you will need to compare quotes from online conveyancing solicitors, so every little helps when it comes to cutting costs.
 This is great news for sellers because if buyers are in a hurry to close a deal, they will be more willing to pay a higher price instead of taking the time to negotiate for a better deal.
 Once mortgage rates rise, buyers will expect home prices to go down and will be less likely to pay for an average home with an expensive price tag attached to it.
 If you want to get the most out of your home, you should attempt to sell as soon as you can.
 See how much your home is worth:

 Home value appreciation is expected to drop in some areas once mortgage rates begin to rise.
 This is because many buyers do not mind paying a higher sales price as long as they are getting to take advantage of rock bottom interest rates.
 However once interest rates rise, many buyers will want to pay less for homes, causing a home that would sell currently at $400,000 to only be worth around $350,000 (or less) once mortgage rates rise.